 Why Should I Have a Smart Home?

 You already spend a lot of time on your digital devices, so adding one more notification to distract you might seem a little foolish.
 That is understandable.
-But smart sensors can play a crucial role in keeping yourself, your belongings, and your home safe.
+But smart sensors can play an important role in keeping yourself, your belongings, and your home safe.

 Knowing what is going on at your house when you’re not at home is a good thing.
 Video doorbells, motion sensors, and cameras can let you see what is happening remotely.
 They can be particularly useful for monitoring a vacation home.